Pass the safe act

 Tessa Archibald, HHC:

+At AWI, we co-lead and founded the Homes for Horses Coalition.
 We have over 550 nonprofit members located around the country you can reach out to, all helping - from rescuing, to taking in owner surrenders or offering owner assistance programs to help an owner keep their horses through periods of financial hardship, offering rehoming services, and even counselling for owners who are not sure what the right next step is for their horse or donkey.
+There are certainly many tremendous equine rescues and sanctuaries.
+I encourage people to google and see which ones are working in your community.

 Three resources with a nationwide network to help include: